duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Template Groups (required)

-Template groups are presets of templates and template `options` that work well together.
-There are several template groups, and in most cases **at least one group will be a good fit for your Instant Answer**.
+Template groups are presets of templates and `template` `options` that work well together.
+In most cases at least one group will be a good fit for your Instant Answer.

-Setting a template group automatically sets the `item` and `detail` templates.
-Some template groups also set an `item_detail` template and default `options`.

-You can easily **customize the appearance** of the template group by overriding the default `options` in your Spice frontend code, as well as controlling what data is returned with each item.

-**We require that you use a template group in your Instant Answer.**

-Of course, if you cannot use an available template for your Instant Answer, definitely let us know.
+**We strongly recommend using a template group in your Instant Answer.** Of course, if you cannot use an available template for your Instant Answer, definitely let us know.
 E-mail us at open@duckduckgo.com and we'll help you.
 We may find that a custom template is necessary, and we'll work with you to create an awesome one.
 (Who knows, your idea may inspire the next official template group!)

+### How Template Groups Work

+Setting a template group automatically sets the `item` and `detail` templates.
+Some template groups also set an `item_detail` template and a few default `options`.

+You can easily customize the appearance of the template group by overriding the default `options` in your Spice frontend code.
+Of course, the appearance will also be affected by which data is returned with each item.

 ### Picking a Template Group